 RappU Will Pay for your Workforce Training!

-If you live in Rappahannock County and can successfully complete our application process, you can enroll in the Nurse Aide (CNA) or Home Health Aide (HHA) course FREE OF CHARGE.
+If you live in Rappahannock County and can successfully complete our application process, you can enroll in the Nurse Aide (CNA) class FREE OF CHARGE.
 Your only cost is a $25 application fee.

 Charges which RappU will cover for the Nurse Aide program include:

-Application-related expenses – literacy test, Virginia and nationwide criminal background check, drug screen, a physical and required immunizations.
+Application-related expenses – Virginia and nationwide criminal background check and drug screen

 Course fees – tuition, hospital scrubs, textbook and workbook